JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/DataFrames.md

 # DataFrames.jl

-[DataFrames](https://dataframes.juliadata.org/stable/) is a package that provides a set of tools for working with tabular data in Julia.
-Its design and functionality are similar to those of [pandas](https://pandas.pydata.org/) (in Python) and `data.frame`, `data.table` and dplyr (in R), making it a great general-purpose data science tool, especially for those coming to Julia from R or Python.
+[DataFrames](https://dataframes.juliadata.org/stable/) is a package that provides a set of tools for working with tabular data.
+Its design and functionality are similar to  [pandas](https://pandas.pydata.org/) (in Python) and `data.frame`, `data.table` and dplyr (in R) or `table` (in Matlab).
+This makes it a great general-purpose data science tool, especially for people coming to Julia from other languages.

 ```@setup dfbasics
 using CSV
 using DataFrames
 ```

 The core of the package is the `DataFrame` structure that represents a data table.
-The simplest way of constructing a `DataFrame` is to pass column vectors using keyword arguments or pairs
+The simplest way of constructing a `DataFrame` is to pass column vectors using keyword arguments or pairs.

 ```@example dfbasics
 using DataFrames
 df = DataFrame(A = 1:4, B = ["M", "F", "F", "M"], C = rand(4))
 ```

 Since each column is stored in a `DataFrame` as a separate vector, it is possible to combine columns of different element types.
-Columns can be accessed directly without copying as follows
+Columns can be accessed directly without copying.

 ```@example dfbasics
 df.A
 ```

-or using indexing syntax, which is similar to indexing syntax for arrays
+Another way is to use the indexing syntax similar to the one for arrays.

 ```@example dfbasics
 df[!, :A]
 ```

-Note that we use `!` to select all rows.
+We use `!` to select all rows.
+This creates a pointer to the column.
 If we use `:`,  then we get a copy of a column.
-Since vectors are mutable structures and accessing a column of `DataFrame` via syntax above does not make a copy, it is possible to change elements of the `DataFrame` as follows
+Since vectors are mutable structures and accessing a column of `DataFrame` via `!` does not make a copy, it is possible to change elements of the `DataFrame`.

 ```@example dfbasics
 df.A[1] = 5
 df
 ```

-However, sometimes it is useful to get a copy of a column instead.
-To do that, we can use the following syntax
+On the other hand, the `:` creates a copy, which will not change the original `DataFrame`.

 ```@example dfbasics
 col = df[:, :A]